jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

     - taking images of the scene
     - documenting evidence
     - ensuring evidence (e.g. computers, mobile devices, portable drives etc) is not contacted, tampered with, or destroyed
-  - general principles:
+  - general steps:
     - identify and secure the scene
-    - protect evidence -- proper collection of evidence preserves its integrity and the chain of custody
+    - protect evidence to preserve its integrity and the chain of custody
     - identification and examination of the evidence
-    - further analysis of the most compelling evidence
+    - complete additional analysis of the most compelling evidence
-    - final reporting of findings
+    - produce a final reporting of findings
 - **Locard exchange principle**: whenever a crime is committed something is taken, and something is left behind
 - The purpose of an investigation is to:
   - identify the root cause of the incident